arkku/osx-boot-daemons/README.md

-Mac OS X does still ship with rarpd, but unfortunately the included rarpd effectively needs to be run as root and it only serves requests for hosts that have a bootfile matching their hexadecimal IP address in /tftpboot on the system.
+Mac OS X does still ship with rarpd, but unfortunately the included rarpd effectively needs to be run as root and it only serves requests for hosts that have a bootfile matching their hexadecimal IP address in `/tftpboot` on the system.
 So, I took the source code of Apple's rarpd and modified it with the following changes:

-* support argument -e to respond to every RARP request, i.e., skip checking for /tftpboot for files named after the IP address of the machine requesting RARP (the original purpose of this check is to allow multiple RARP servers on the same network, each responding only to requests for hosts it has a netboot file for)
+* support argument `-e` to respond to every RARP request, i.e., skip checking for `/tftpboot` for files named after the IP address of the machine requesting RARP (the original purpose of this check is to allow multiple RARP servers on the same network, each responding only to requests for hosts it has a netboot file for)

-* add command-line option "-u user" to drop root privileges after setting up the daemon (e.g., rarpd -u nobody en0)
+* add command-line option `-u user` to drop root privileges after setting up the daemon (e.g., `rarpd -u nobody en0`)

-* add command-line option "-c /dir" to chroot to the directory after setting up the daemon - note that the new root must still contain /etc and the files required to resolve the requests, so the intended use is "-c /private" on OS X
+* add command-line option `-c /directory` to chroot to the directory after setting up the daemon - note that the new root must still contain /etc and the files required to resolve the requests, so the intended use is `-c /private` on OS X

-* add command-line option "-t /dir" to specify a tftpboot directory other than /tftpboot (e.g., rarpd -a -t /private/tftpboot)
+* add command-line option `-t /directory` to specify a tftpboot directory other than the default `/tftpboot` where to search for netboot files (when `-e` is not specified), e.g., `rarpd -t /private/tftpboot`

 Installing rarpd